St Columba's Church, Long Tower: The Long Tower Today

-Many parishioners in Derry City feel that the Long Tower is the home of Catholicism in Derry.
-The construction of St Eugene's Cathedral in 1873 as the mother church of the diocese didn't change people's feelings for the Long Tower.
+he construction of St Eugene's Cathedral in 1873 as the mother church of the diocese created a larger and grander building for important diocesan events.
+This had the effect of reinforcing the sense of Long Tower as a more parish-focused, people-centred church.

 When Vatican II changes in liturgy occurred in the 1960s, Long Tower priests and parishioners did not want to change the layout too much as Council documents did not mandate changes to church sanctuaries.
 In 1964, a temporary wooden altar was constructed and installed in the sanctuary to accommodate Mass being said facing the people.
 In 1979 the wooden altar was taken out and a new marble altar along with a new marble lectern and celebrants ambo were installed.
 The installation was minor to ensure the remainder of the church stayed.
 When other churches at this time were removing altar rails, High Altars, confessional boxes etc., the Long Tower did not.
 In 2012, the celebrant's marble ambo was removed from the sanctuary and the marble was used to create a brand new celebrant's chair in the sanctuary.

 The parish population as of December 2015 was 6,761.